lulzzz/documentation-1/docs/category/04_install_cert_mgr.md

 title: 04 Install HTTPS Certificates
 ---

-We will use the 'cert-manager' application to provide HHTPS certificates to our web facing services. cert-manager is used to automatically generate and configure Let's Encrypt TLS certificates.
+We will use the 'cert-manager' application to provide HHTPS certificates to our web facing services. cert-manager is used to automatically generate and configure 'Let's Encrypt' TLS certificates.

 ## Configure DNS name